haider000/e-commerce/README.md

-# e-commerce
+# gaveit-ecommerce

-An ecommerce web app in react
+A small e-commerce Project based on react and tailwind

+check out live ->